sebastienlindqvist/ClusterHat_Server/README.md

 2x 18650 batteries
 # Assembly
 When it comes to assembling the whole thing it is pretty simple.
 First you need assemble all the electronics. which can be seen in the images below.
+### Fully Built Electronics
 Underneath
 <img src="images/PXL_20210809_172128676.jpg" width="533" height="400">
 Front
 <img src="images/PXL_20210809_172120149.jpg" width="533" height="400">
 Back
 <img src="images/PXL_20210809_172115909.jpg" width="533" height="400">
+### OS
 Now you need to place the raspbian os the can found on https://clusterhat.com/ on each of the microSD with an imager.
 I use the raspberry pi image from the raspberry pi website https://www.raspberrypi.org/software/.
+### Case
+After this we need to connect the 4 fans with soldering to allow it to be attached to the clusterHat board.
+Next thing to do is 3d print the case in which the server will be held in.
+Once this is 3D printed, screw in the 4 fans like shown in the image below.

 # Setup
+### VNC
 Once everything is fully assembled and the right OS is on each of the Raspberry Pis.
-Plug in a monitor, keyboard and mouse into the Raspberry Pi 4b first thing to do is to download
+Plug in a monitor, keyboard and mouse into the Raspberry Pi 4b so you can follow the initial setup guide given on (link gone).
+After this the first thing to do is to download vnc veiwer so you can interact with the Raspberry Pi 4b without needing a seperate moitor, mouse and keyboard.
+Once that is done we can start the next stuff.
+### SSH
+If instead you want to use SSH to connect to your Raspberry Pi 4b that also works.
+I recommend using PuTTY if you'v never done it before.

+### CusterHAT
 # Docker Swarm
 what is docker? docker is a online service that uses containers to allow quick and simple